knative/docs/docs/eventing/samples/kafka/binding/README.md

 These files are expected to be in pem format, if it is in other format like jks , please convert to pem.

-1. Create the certificate files as secrets in the namespace where Kafkabinding is going to be set up
+1. Create the certificate files as secrets in the namespace where KafkaBinding is going to be set up

    ```